Naltrexone Assisted Recovery

 In another interview, John Wright, a recovered alcoholic describes how he had failed the 12-Step program but had been able to quit by using Naltrexone.

-Use of Drugs to Help Cure Addiction
+Drugs Used to Help Cure Addiction

 Of course, society often disapproves of the use of drugs to cure addiction, suspecting that the underlying causes are not being properly addressed.
 Dr. Charles Conway, a psychiatrist at Saint Louis University Hospital, also adds a note of caution.
 The drugs have to be taken every day, and getting patients to take the daily dose can be a problem.
 They are not a silver bullet or miracle cure, and should be taken only as part of a comprehensive program of treatment and rehabilitation.